jordan-sussman/jordan-sussman.github.io/README.md

 ## README

-A website showcasing my professional background in the form of a terminal.
+A website showcasing my professional background in the form of an interactive terminal.

 Built with: